infinitymdm/.dev/content/blog/papers/charlib/operation.md

 #### Test Arc Identification

 For starters, what's a test arc?
-Simply put, a test arc is a path through a cell (from one input to one output) where all other cell inputs are set to nonmasking conditions and we can observe the state transition we want.
-Even for a simple explanation, that's pretty jargon-dense, so let's look at an example.
+Simply put, a test arc is a path through a cell, from one input pin to one output.
+A good test arc will tests how changes to that one input affect the output, without letting other pins affect the test.
+That means a test arc has to capture
+1. Which input we're testing
+2. Which output we're testing
+3. A signal to feed into the input that will give us something to observe on the output
+4. A setup for all other inputs so that observation comes through unimpeded

+Item 4 here is called the "nonmasking conditions" for the test arc, because it's the setup that will not hide, or "mask", the input signal from causing some observable change on the output.

+That's pretty jargon-dense, so let's look at an example.

-Let's say you want to characterize an OR cell.
-You start with the path from input A to the output,
-Y. But what do you do with input B?
+> Let's say you want to characterize an OR cell.
+You start with the path from input A to the output, Y. But what do you do with input B?
 If you leave it disconnected, your simulation won't represent real-world usage well.
 But you can't just set it to a random value, because if you set it to logic 1, the OR cell will always output 1.
-You have to set input B to zero in order to observe how the OR cell affects a signal on input A. So your test arc is the path from A to Y, with input B held stable at logic 0.
+You have to set input B to zero in order to observe how the OR cell affects a signal on input A. So your test arc is the path from A to Y, with B=0 as the nonmasking condition.

 > TODO: image of OR gate being tested, with masking and nonmasking conditions shown